SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-mrna-vaccines.md

 ## What's it all mean?

-This bit of mRNA has been _considerably_ engineered by Pfizer to optimize for getting past the immune system, optimizing for protein translation speed and amount in several ways, improving the stability of the spike protein away from the rest of the virus, and so on.
+This bit of mRNA has been _considerably_ engineered by Pfizer to optimize for getting past the immune system, optimizing for protein translation speed &amp; amount in several ways, improving the stability of the spike protein away from the rest of the virus, and so on.

 Bert has guided us through the weeds to see at least 11 biohacks to do this.
 Really, go